 - Natural Air Freshener: Forget chemical sprays!
-The wonderful pine-like scent of rosemary will make your home more inviting and cozy, and is the perfect way to freshen your home without artificial fragrances.
-Place several sprigs of fresh rosemary, one slice of lemon or orange, and a splash of vanilla into a sauce pan or crock pot filled 2/3 with water and simmer on low.
+The wonderful pine-like scent of rosemary will make your home more inviting and cozy and is the perfect way to freshen your home without artificial fragrances.
+Place several sprigs of fresh rosemary, one slice of lemon or orange, and a splash of vanilla into a saucepan or crock pot filled 2/3 with water and simmer on low.
 Add more water as needed.

-To Make Rosemary-Infused Oil:
+Make Rosemary-Infused Oil

-for topical treatments
+For topical treatments

 - Fresh rosemary sprigs